vaqMAD/TimeMate/README.md

 ```

 #### 🛠 Create Your Own Entries
-You can also post your own time entries.
-The app includes business logic validation — for example, if `end_time` is earlier than `start_time`, you’ll receive a clear error response:
+You can also post your own objects.
+The app includes business logic validation — for example, for time entries module if `end_time` is earlier than `start_time`, you’ll receive a clear error response:

 ```http
 POST http://127.0.0.1:8000/time-entries/